JustinePagdonsolan/Pok-mon_PC_Storage_System/README.md

    - The **`Pokemon`** class serves as a base class for different types of Pokémon.
 It allows future extensions where different Pokémon types could inherit from this base class, each with unique behaviors (if needed).

 ### 3. **Polymorphism**:
-   - While polymorphism is not directly utilized in this implementation, the **`toString`** method in the **`Pokemon`** class could be overridden in subclasses if more detailed Pokémon types were introduced in the future.
+   - Polymorphism is demonstrated in this system with the **`SpecialPokemon`** class, which extends the base **`Pokemon`** class.
+The `toString` method is overridden in the **`SpecialPokemon`** subclass to include a **special ability** attribute, which allows for different behaviors depending on the actual object type.
+   - For example, when printing out the Pokémon details, the system will display the specific information based on whether the Pokémon is of a general type or a special type with additional attributes.

 ### 4. **Abstraction**:
    - The **`Pokemon`** class is abstract, providing a blueprint for specific Pokémon types.
 This allows for simplified and generalized Pokémon storage and management, which could be expanded upon for more complex systems.